dmkUK/tablet/gnome_screen_rotation/How_I_Got_There.md

 sensor:<label>:modalias:<parent modalias pattern>:dmi:<dmi pattern>
 ```

 Here the match is made against `acpi:INV6500*`(sensor parent modalias plus wildcard) and `:svnTOSHIBA:pnTOSHIBAWT10-A-103:`(dmi system vendor and product name surrounded by wildcards).
-The colons surrounding the vendor and product name appear superflous.
+The colons surrounding the vendor and product name appear superfluous.
 The matrix describes swapping and inverting the x and y directions.

 OK, so I was lucky and had a close match.
 A simple edit to the product name and update could possibly get me on my way.
 It would have done, however a typo (yes, one of those spaces) meant I could not solve this and so I went further into trying to figure out the matrices.